 3. Results

 A total number of 8406 records and 1440646 samples were collected.
 The vast majority of the studies reported data from more than one cereal, and the most studied crops were found to be respectively wheat (34 %), maize (28 %), barley (10 %), oat (9 %) and rice (6 %) (Table 1).
 Buckwheat, rye, triticale, sorghum, spelt and others (millet + soy) account all together for the 7 %, being rye the most studied.
-Furthermore, often in the case of mixed cereal-grains based commodities, the main ingredients were not indicated.
-For this reason, ‘cereals’ was kept as one commodity category, intended as mixed cereals, accounting for the 6 % of total records.
+Furthermore, ‘cereals’, accounted for the 6 % of total records.

 Table 1.
 Total number of records per crop with specification on number of records below the limit of detection, the limit of quantification and co-occurrence studies